fmqa/erc-irc-format/README.md

 ## Commands

 * `M-x erc-irc-format` / _C-c q_: Open up a transient menu for formatting.
 If a region is active, that region is wrapped with the selected formatting code.
 Otherwise, the formatting code is inserted at point.
-* `M-x erc-normalize-mode` / `M-x erc-normalize-enable` / `M-x erc-normalize-disable`: Enable or disable yank normalization in Erc - this normalizes/strips text properties from text inputted at the Erc input prompt, automatically translating them to formatting codes.
+* `M-x erc-irc-format-normalize-mode` / `M-x erc-irc-format-normalize-enable` / `M-x erc-irc-format-normalize-disable`: Enable or disable yank normalization in Erc - this normalizes/strips text properties from text inputted at the Erc input prompt, removing any input codes.